ExtinctAxolotl/ExtinctAxolotl/README.md

 # Hello There 👋

 Hi, I'm Samuel😀.
  A guy from Germany, who codes and puts the things on GitHub.
-I'm 14 btw.
+Born in 2006.

  ## I currently learn:
  - Python